i05nagai/memorandum/language/english_speaking.md

     * She crammed her sweater into her bag and rushed out the door.
 * compartment
     * overhead compartments
+    * one of the separate area inside a vehicle, esp. a train
+        * a first-class compartment
+    * a separate part of furniture, equipment, or a container with a particualr purpose
+    * any of the enclosed parts into which a space, a vehicle, or an object used for storing thigs is divided
 * stuff
+* resend
+    * to send a text msg, an email, etc. again
+* ravine
+    * a deep, narrow valley with steep sides
+* mortified
+    * very embarrasseed
+    * She was absolutely mortified to hear her son swearing at the teacher.
+* mortify
+    * to cause someone to feel extremely ashamed or embarrassed
+    * He’s mortified by the fact that at 38 he still lives at home with his mother.
+* humiliate
+    * to make you feel ashamed or lose respect for yourself
+    * How could you humiliate me by questioning my judgment in front of everyone like that?
+    * England were humiliated (= completely defeated) in last night's match.
+* ashame
+* embarrass
+* demean
+* benevolent
+    * kind and helpful
+        * I grew up happily under the benevolent influence of my Uncle Walt.
+    * giving money or help to people or organization that need it
+        * a benevolent organization
+* charitable
+* sire
+    * male parent
+        * the male parent of an animal with four feet
+    * king
+        * used a form of address to a king
+    * be male parent
+        * to be the male parent of an animal
+* water heater
+* coffer
+    * a large, strong box in which money or valuable objects are kept
+    * coffers
+        * the money that an organization has in its bank accounts and available to spend
+        * government/party coffers
+        * With the increased revenue coming to the state's coffers, hiring freezes can now be lifted.
+* It becomes a case-by-case question as to whether a retiree can draw a German pension, and in what amount
+* solidarity
+    * agreement between and support for the members of a group
+        * Hundreds of supporters gathered to show solidarity for the three men.
+* riddle
+    * make holes
+        * to make a lot of holes in sth
+    * question
+        * a question that has a surprisng or amusing answer, or sth that is a mystery or is hard to explain
+        * Scholars have not completely solved the riddle of the sphinx
+    * something that is confusing, or a problem that is difficult to solve
+        * Scientists may have solved the riddle of Saturn's rings.
+* keeper
+    * carer
+        * a person who takes care of animals or is in charge of valuable objects, a building, etc.
+        * a zoo keeper
+    * good person/thing
+        * someone with good qualities, who you can have a long relationship with
+    * sport
+    * something that is worth keepinga
+        * I've tried many products similar to this, but this one is a keeper!
+        * The company is doing well, and their stock is definitely a keeper.
+* middle
+    * sb's middle
+        * he was holding a towel around his middle
+    * be in the middle of (doing) sth
+        * to be busy doing sth
+        * I was in the middle of sorting some papers when the phone rang
+* Mandy
+    * mandy drug
+    * MDMA
+* glamour
+    * a quality of someone or something that causes excitement and admiration because of its style or attractive appearance
+        * Hollywood glamour
+        * The downhill race was one of the glamour events of the Winter Olympics.
+    * enchantment; magic.
+        * "that maiden, made by glamour out of flowers"
+* allure
+* glitz
+* glam
+* tinsel
+* glitter
+* parlor
+    * parlour
+    * business
+        * a business that provides a stated type of personal service or sells a stated product
+        * a beauty parlour
+        * an ice-cream/pizza parlour
+    * room
+        * a room in a private house used for relaxing, especially one that was kept tidy for entertaining guests
+        * the front parlour
+        * an Edwardian parlour